19 Spots for Epic Photos of Philadelphia’s Skyline

 I’ve decided to share some of my favorite places to take photos in Philadelphia so that you can also get your postcard perfect images of this amazing city’s skyline.
 I’ve already shared the best places to take pictures in Pittsburgh and in Harrisburg, but now I thought I’d share some of the best places for skyline photos in Philadelphia.

 Whether you’re visiting Philly for the first time or have lived in the city your whole life, you’re sure to find somewhere great to shoot in this guide.
-Here are 15 of my favorite places to take photos of Philly’s skyline.
+Here are some of my favorite places to take photos of Philly’s skyline.

 [Click here for information on how to use the coordinates in this article to find your destination.]